bielrv/Git-Cookbook/README.md

    * Review history
    * Synchronize changes

+***

 # 1. Git schema

 ![](git-schema.png?raw=true)

+***

+# 2. Git files

+- [x] .git -> The Git repository is stored in the same directory as the project itself, in a subdirectory called .git.
+- [x] readme.md -> Generates the html summary you see at the bottom of projects
+- [x] .gitignore -> Specifies intentionally untracked files to ignore
+- [x] license -> Allows an open source license in the repository to make it easier for other people to contribute

-# 2. Start a new Git repository for an existing code base
+# 3. Start a new Git repository for an existing code base
 ```shell
 cd /path/to/my/codebase
 git init